ChrisPortman/Grapture/README.md

 TODO
 ====

+ - The Poller Master currently takes in a batch of jobs, waits for them to finish and then takes another batch.
+Potentially this will mean that a single dud job could halt the whole system.
+The master should accept jobs constantly, put them into beanstalk and track until a result code comes back.
+The master should also force an optional timeout on jobs so that they will only sit in the queue for a maximum specified time.
+This will solve the possible situation whereby if no pollers are running, jobs that are time relative (eg polling tasks) dont just sit and queue up and then all running as fast as possible as soon as a worker comes online when they are no longer relevant anyway.
  - Find a better way of managing '/' is device names eg /home, GigabitEthernet0/0.
 Atm, Im just subbing the / for _ before putting it in a URL and then subbing it back server side.
 It will just be a